-Thomson entered into a binding Terms Sheet with Silver Mines Limited (ASX: SVL) in November 2020 to acquire the Webbs and Conrad silver projects, covering approximately 86km2, in the New England Fold Belt, NSW.
+Thomson acquired from Silver Mines Limited (ASX: SVL) the Webbs and Conrad silver projects, covering approximately 86km2, in the New England Fold Belt, NSW.

 Webbs Silver Project